PowerPowder/CCNA-notes/chapter4.md

     <p>Console connection to a switch</p>
 </div>

-PC serial port has a D-shell connector with nine pines (DB-9).
+PC serial port has a D-shell connector with nine pins (DB-9).

 Rollover cable is like ethernet but with different pinouts, eg pin 1 -> 8, pin 2 -> 7, pin 3 -> 6, ...